kytrinyx/petroglyph/README.md

 Support for partials is non-standard at this time: create a subdirectory in the directory that your template lives in and call it `partials`.

+## Sinatra

+This works with version 1.3 of Sinatra.
+It may work with earlier versions.

+There is a known incompatibility in Sinatra versions prior to 1.3 where a local variable named `post` will crash with Sinatra's HTTP `post` action.
+The same goes for `get`, `head`, `put`, etc, but these are less likely to be resources in your application.

 ## Caveat

 There is currently no support for instance variables in Sinatra and Rails 3.

-Avoid using `post` as a local variable name in sinatra.
-Since the template context in sinatra is the controller, calling `post` from your template will call the http `post` action.
-Same goes for `get`, `head`, `put`, etc, but these are less likely to be resources in your application.

 ## Related Projects